 A lot of people in New Brunswick take taxis for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in New Brunswick, this fills their need for low-cost transportation.

-The education level of New Brunswick citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.48% of adults 25 and older in New Brunswick have a college degree.
+The percentage of adults in New Brunswick who are college-educated is close to the national average for all communities of 21.84%: 20.48% of the adults in New Brunswick have a bachelor's degree or advanced degree.

 The per capita income in New Brunswick in 2010 was $14,119, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $56,476 for a family of four.
 However, New Brunswick contains both very wealthy and poor people as well.
 New Brunswick also has one of the higher rates of people living in poverty in the nation, with 34.86% of its population below the federal poverty line.

 New Brunswick is a very ethnically-diverse city.
 The people who call New Brunswick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Brunswick residents report their race to be White, followed by Black or African-American.
 New Brunswick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 55.60% of the city’s residents.
 Important ancestries of people in New Brunswick include Irish, German, Polish, and Russian.